 When methods, procedures or techniques consistently prove to be more effective and efficient than alternative means to accomplish an end, they earn acceptance as a benchmark.
 Validated by repeated success, these methods become the standard against which other efforts are measured.
 Proven by performance to be the best, they become the “best practices” among those available.

 The real challenge is in meshing best practices with the idiosyncrasies of individual organizations and situations.
-In other words, they may be the best, but blanket application may require some fine-tuning: sanding of the edges, if you will.
+In other words, they may be the best, but a blanket application may require some fine-tuning: sanding of the edges if you will.

 Yes, it will cost more at the outset, but it will pay dividends down the road.
 “Look for individuals with social goals that are already more aligned with your organizational goals.”

 4. Be consistent.

 Aim to create an efficient and smoothly running sales machine that frees reps from the need to check in or work in the shadow of periodic review events.
 When you do, you free up reps to concentrate on selling.